A Local Teen's Guide to Eating in Atlanta

 Savage Pizza

-Known for its superhero-themed environment and exceptional specialty pizzas, Savage Pizza has not only pizza but also other Italian food such as pasta and subs.
+Known for its superhero-themed environment and exceptional specialty pizzas, Savage Pizza has pizza and other Italian food such as pasta and subs.
 Head to Little Five Points and check it out.

-Where: 484 Moreland Ave NE (with other locations)
+Where: 484 Moreland Ave.
+NE (and other locations)

 Mellow Mushroom

 Although Mellow Mushroom is a chain, it originated in Atlanta.
-While its pizza is the star item, their crust is so good that they make it into pretzel bites that you can purchase.
+While its pizza is the star item, the crust is so good that they make it into pretzel bites that you can purchase.

-Where: 400 W Peachtree St NW Suite #1 (with other locations)
+Where: 400 West Peachtree St. NW (and other locations)

 Burgers and Hot Dogs